yormy/tripwire-laravel/_docs/00___TODO.md

 # CODE:
-services needs interfaces (source/user/ip)

-rename trigger-response -> reject-response (this is more in line with 'blocked-response') app-test : encryption is done in consumer derived model, which must somehow override findByIp (>where encrypted() app-test - how to disable middleware on certain routes (ie large request)
+services needs interfaces (source/user/ip) check if loggingConfig does CHECK the data, but only not stores to databse. rename trigger-response -> reject-response (this is more in line with 'blocked-response') app-test : encryption is done in consumer derived model, which must somehow override findByIp (>where encrypted() app-test - how to disable middleware on certain routes (ie large request)